Accessibility

-Interactions on the SUNY Geneseo OpenLab should follow the SUNY Geneseo Code of Conduct:
+Interactions on the SUNY Geneseo OpenLab should follow the SUNY Geneseo Code of Conduct.

 Individual honesty and integrity, respect of oneself and others, concern for the physical well-being of oneself and others, and concern for the community are fundamental to the development of self-awareness and interpersonal competence that characterizes a liberally educated person.

-To learn more about the SUNY Geneseo Code of Conduct, please visit the Student Code of Conduct section of the Student Handbook.
+To learn more about the SUNY Geneseo Code of Conduct, visit the Student Code of Conduct section of the Student Handbook.

 - Be nice: “Nice” includes supporting your fellow members, amplifying your peers’ voices, and assuming value in others’ opinions.
 “Not nice” includes personal attacks, abusive or offensive language, including profanity or sexually exploitative language insults, threats, and other things that would be considered “not nice.”
 Don’t use racist, ableist, sexist, or otherwise discriminatory language.